 What Is Erythritol?

-It’s naturally found in some fruits, mushrooms, and fermented foods like wine and soy sauce, but commercial erythritol is often made from enzymatically hydrolyzed corn starch or wheat.
-This creates glucose, which is then fermented into erythritol.
+You can find it naturally in some fruits, mushrooms, and fermented foods like wine and soy sauce.
+But commercial erythritol is often made by fermenting glucose from hydrolyzed corn starch or wheat.

 The Food and Drug Administration (FDA) approved erythritol for use as a food additive in 2001, which means that it is generally considered safe for most people (and dogs) in moderation.